peterfromthehill/autocertLego/README.md

 # Why?

-It works better with the Step CA
+It works better with the Step CA and a custom (self-signed) CA

 # Example
 ````